LuisAGP/Answerme/README.md

 # Answer.me
+###### This is just for fun
 This site is similar to Stackoverflow.
 Is not a clone of Stack Overflow but the functionality is almost the same

 You can do:
 - Register your account and login